The First Point

 Eena

-flickered a glance at him, catching the childish pout of his lips.
+flickered a glance at him, catching the childish pout on his lips.

 “But

-The beast’s strong concurrence made her snicker.
-“Honestly, Edgar, I would think you of all
+beast’s strong concurrence made her snicker.
+“Honestly, Edgar, I would think

 “I’m